TomPace101/nanopore_diffusion/notes.md

 Would it work to just store the nodal values?
 I'd have to do a test to see.

+_TOOD_ zipping large data sets may need to come under control of doit

 # Formula derivations
 - _TODO_ NP linearization notebook
 - _TODO_ start reaction rate function linearization notebook